 INPP (Institute for Neuro-Physiological Psychology) was set up in 1975 by Psychologist Peter Blythe PhD*. to research into the effects of immaturity in the functioning of the central nervous system on learning outcomes, emotional functioning and behaviour.

 Since that time, applying standardised tests originally used in medicine, INPP has developed reliable methods of identifying and assessing signs of neuromotor immaturity (NMI) in children and adults and developed drug free, non-invasive methods of intervention.
-Aspects of the INPP method have been the subject of research, which has been published in peer reviewed journals (see research section).
+Aspects of the INPP method have been the subject of research published in peer reviewed journals (link to research section here).

 In 1996 she adapted part of the INPP clinical programme for use in schools as a class based programme.
-This programme has been the subject of several research projects, a summary of which was published in the peer reviewed journal Child Care in Practice in 2005.
+This programme was published in 2012 (link to publications/ Assessing Neuromotor Readiness for Learning here) and had formerly been the subject of several research projects – one commissioned by the Department of Education Northern Ireland.
+A summary of some of these projects was published in the peer reviewed journal Child Care in Practice in 2005.

 Other practitioners working at INPP in Chester include:

-*“INPP is an apolitical organization.
+*“INPP is an apolitical organisation.
 It does not reflect or support any political, cultural, social or religious ideology or the personal views of its members or former members”.